Math teacher to stand trial in harassment of health officer

 Cody has been one of the nation’s most visible official proponents of stay-at-home orders, social distancing and wearing masks, which has led to threats and even demonstrations at her home.

-She has previously acknowledged receiving threats, telling the San Jose Mercury News in July, “we’ve all taken more heat than we usually take.
+She has previously acknowledged receiving threats, telling the Mercury News in July, “we’ve all taken more heat than we usually take.
 I try as much as possible to keep my head down.”

-The letters were sent from April 8 to July 29 and some contained “boogaloo” slogans and imagery, according to a police report.
+The letters were sent from April 8 to July 29, and some of them contained “boogaloo” slogans and imagery, according to a police report.

 “I’m glad you are getting threats,” the person wrote in a June letter, according to the police report.
 “I posted your residence everywhere I could; I hope someone follows through.”

 Some in the “boogaloo” pro-gun, anti-government movement have taken to protesting pandemic-related public health restrictions, carrying firearms and warning of violence and saying the directives by states and cities are a violation of their rights.
-The extremist movement uses an ’80s movie sequel as a code word for a second civil war.
+The extremist movement uses a 1980s movie sequel as a code word for a second U.S. civil war.